-provide the form to the proctor with the examination.
 Name of Course: Name of Licensee: Instructions to Proctor .
-After an examination is administered, complete and return this certification and examination to the school in a sealed exam packet or in pdf format.
-I certify that: I am a disinterested third party in the administration of this examination.
+After an examination is administered, complete and return the certification and examination to the school in a sealed exam packet or in pdf format. l certify that: I am a disinterested third party in the administration of this examination.
 I am not related by blood, marriage or any other relationship to the licensee which would influence me from properly administering the examination.
-The licensee showed me positive photo identification prior to completing the examination.
+2. The licensee showed me positive photo identification prior to completing the examination.
 The enclosed examination was administered under my supervision on The licensee received no assistance and had no access to books, notes or reference material.
 I have not permitted the examination to be compromised, copied, or recorded in any way or by any method.
-Provide an estimate of the amount of time the student took to complete the assignment.
-Time to complete the entire course and final exam.
-Notation of any problem or concerns: Name and Telephone of Proctor (please print): Signature of Proctor
+5. Provide an estimate of the amount of time the student took to complete the assignment.
+Time to complete the entire course and final exam Notation of any problem or concerns: Name and Telephone of Proctor (please print):